 A later period in bread history involved France

 After entering Europe, bread making became an important part of European society.
-Even in Rome, bread and wheat were considered more important than meat.
+In Rome bread and wheat were considered a more important commodity than meat.

-Some sources say that the origins of the Baguette in France stem from the time of Napoleon and that it could be an innovation from Napoleon himself before invading Russia.
+Some sources say that the origins of the Baguette in France stem from the time of Napoleon.
+Napoleon himself is rumoured to be involved in its creation before invading Russia.

 This continued until Paris experienced a bread crisis during the monarchy.

 People were tired of seeing nobles always getting fine white bread while they experienced shortages.

 The poor residents of Paris where only allowed the bread that they classed as hardly worth eating.